 Some venues may not be able to open as some Councils and Club/Halls have placed a blanket ban on Dance for the moment.

-Now we have the approval – we will work with any operator to advocate for options if required.
+Now we have the approved Industry Plan – we will work with any operator to advocate for options if required.

 Dance operators can see the updated info here